kubernetes/enhancements/keps/sig-node/24-apparmor/README.md

 This will be enforced in API validation.

-If a Pod with a container specifies an AppArmor profile by field/annotation, then the container will only apply the Pod level field/annotation if no none are set on the container level.
+If a Pod with a container specifies an AppArmor profile by field/annotation, then the container will only apply the Pod level field/annotation if none are set on the container level.

 To raise awareness of annotation usage (in case of old automation), a warning